-That a nominated governor for safeguarding is identified.
+That a nominated Trustee for safeguarding is identified and a nominated member of the Local Academy Committee.

-That a member of the senior leadership team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.
+That a member of the senior leadership team has been appointed by the Local Academy Committee as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.

-That on appointment, the DSL and deputy(s) undertake interagency training (SSCB Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years.
+That on appointment, the DSL and deputy(s) undertake interagency training (CSP Foundation Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years as well as attending DSL network events, to refresh knowledge and skills